 He's on for the hour, zeroing in on reports that former President Clinton is having an affair with this woman in Chappaqua.

-Carl Rove and his group, American Crossroads has called on the IRS to now audit the Clinton Foundation.
+Carl Rove and his group, American Crossroads, has called on the IRS to now audit the Clinton Foundation.

 Judicial Watch has started grilling Hillary AIDS as of tomorrow, and that includes Brian Pagliano.

-I keep telling you, remember that name, and Uma Aberdeen and Cheryl Mills, and then a hopefully eventually Hillary Clinton.
+And Uma Aberdeen and Cheryl Mills, and then hopefully eventually Hillary Clinton.

 I don't know if anybody watches it, but that's who said it.